Sign up to our Newsletter

 Step Five: Get Relevant Work Experience

-It may be hard to get relevant work experience right off the bat, and if that is the case, look for volunteer opportunities and internships that will look great on your resume.
+It may be difficult to get relevant work experience immediately.
+If that is the case, look for volunteer opportunities and internships that will look great on your resume.

-While it is not necessary to have a legal background to become a mediator, working in similar positions as students who have set their sights set on law school can be beneficial.
+While a legal background isn’t necessary to become a mediator, going to law school can be beneficial.

-Aside from giving you experience working in the legal field, these opportunities will help you fine-tune your writing, research, critical thinking, and conflict resolution skills, all of which compliment the skills and experience needed for mediation.
+Law school provides you with experience working in the legal field.
+These opportunities help you refine your writing, research, critical thinking, and conflict resolution skills, all of which complement the skills and experience needed for mediation.

 Step Six: Mediation Certification